Palouse to Cascades Trail Coalition

 The eastern section of the PTCT is largely undeveloped.
 Be advised that there are no State Park campsites east of the Columbia River.
 There are also only a few towns with water available or other services.
 All visitors are required to register to use the PTCT east of the Columbia River.
 This is partly to track the volume of use and also to be a way to share information pertinent to travel on the PTCT.
 Click HERE for registration information.
 The Blue Mountain Area of State Parks manages the PTCT east of the Columbia River and can be reached at 509-386-0876.

-The trail is effectively closed between Texas Lake Road (east of Revere) and Rosalia due to private property and construction.
+The trail is effectively closed between Texas Lake Road (east of Revere) and Malden due to private property ownership and construction.
 Please follow the detours shown below.

 Route Description East of the Columbia River